Review and road test of the MG3

 Cost of Ownership

 Of course, the downside of getting a lot more engine is getting a fair bit less fuel economy and the MG3 can't hope to bend the laws of physics and return better fuel figures than many eco specials.
 The current Euro6 engine does get a stop start system though.
-The 124g/km of CO2 figure remains nothing to write home about but it does put the MG3 in VED band D, resulting in zero road tax for the first year.
-The combined cycle fuel figure is better than you might expect too - at 51.5mpg.
-Overall, you're looking a car that will be a little more expensive to run than its immediate price rivals but will offer more fun behind the wheel.
-And it will be pretty cheap to insure, rated at just 4E.
-Plus you now get a long seven year / 80,000 mile warranty.
+The 140g/km of CO2 figure (NEDC) remains nothing to write home about and the WLTP-rated combined cycle fuel figure of 42.3mpg is rather behind the competition curve too.
+Still, balance that against the fact that this car will be much less expensive to buy than its immediate price rivals - and will offer more fun behind the wheel.
+Plus it will be pretty cheap to insure, rated at just 4E.
+And you get a long seven year / 80,000 mile warranty.